matloff/TidyverseSkeptic/README.md

 book by Peter Dalgaard is "now obsolete," because it uses base-R rather than Tidy.
 (Details later on in this essay.)
 I replied that I thought the assertion that all books using R must now be revised to become Tidy-compliant" was outrageous.

 I added that if he wished to use the book in his classes, he could write up Tidy versions of the code from the book, and give it to his students as a supplement.
-Think what that would involve.
+Think what that would involve, how much extra complexity it would add to the poor students.

-Consider, for instance, an innocuous line like
+Consider, for instance, an innocuous line like (not in the Dalgaard book)

 ``` r
 > hist(Nile)